[Physics FAQ] - [Copyright]

 So setting t' = t on a spinning disk in a discussion of real relativity (unhampered by technical details of running satellites) to arrive at the Born metric is—on the face of it—a na´ve thing to do, akin to using a Galilei transform in place of a Lorentz transform in a relativity task.
 The Born metric uses this artificial coordinate t', but that coordinate is not time.
 I doubt that the Born/Langevin metric has any use at all.
 It's certainly not the metric on a spinning disk if its "time" coordinate is to be interpreted as time on the disk.
 Time as measured by disk observers is far more complicated than that.

 There are some who would represent spacetime on the disk's edge by a cylinder (which is certainly valid as far as simple pictures go), then cut the cylinder on a line parallel to the time axis, flatten the cylinder out, draw lines through events, and call those "lines of simultaneity".
-But this procedure is something make-believe that has nothing to do with proper relativity; it's not consistent with ideas of simultaneity already established by the Lorentz transform.
-The cylinder should be cut by a plane of simultaneity, and that plane certainly doesn't produce a line on the cylinder's surface.
+But this procedure mis-applies standard one-space-dimension ideas of simultaneity to two space dimensions, and that is not a meaningful thing to do; it's certainly not consistent with ideas of simultaneity already established by the Lorentz transform.
+The cylinder should be cut by a plane of simultaneity, and that plane certainly doesn't intersect the cylinder's surface in a helix.
 We don't have the freedom to re-arrange spacetime into pieces that suit some arbitrary definition of simultaneity.
 Simultaneity's definition is already established, and while in principle it's straightforward to analyse in a rotating frame, in practice the details are difficult.

 Wolfgang Pauli, Theory of Relativity, pages 130–134, Pergamon Press, 1958.

 Abraham Pais, Subtle is the Lord: the Science and Life of Albert Einstein, pg 214.